joshre/joshre.github.io/been-making.md

 layout: been-making
 title: Things I've Been Making
 ---

+# Rhubarb Strawberry Jam
+April 23, 2017
+* * *

+* 1022g Rhubarb
+* 330g Strawberries

+Chopped up fruit and left to macerate for a day.
+Made 2.5 jars.

+# Chamomile Infused Gin
+April 30, 2017 at 11:04 AM
+* * *

+* 9 g Dried Chamomile Flowers
+* 10 oz Bombay Sapphire Gin

+Pretty dang good — used it in the [Snake Bit Sprout](http://imbibemagazine.com/snake-bit-sprout-chamomile-cocktail/ "Imbibe") that I fund on imbibe from the team at Julep in Houston.

 # Natural Pickles #1
 April 15, 2017 at 10:04 PM
 * * *